bbauska/meta-react-basics/README.md

 </Bag>
 ```

-You can even have multiple levels of nested JSX elements, or a single
+<p>You can even have multiple levels of nested JSX elements, or a single
-JSX element having multiple children, such as, for example:
+JSX element having multiple children, such as, for example:</p>

 ```
 <Trunk>